ryok247/ai-reversi/README.md

             <img src="images/nn.gif" alt="Deep Learning" width="200" height="auto">
         </td>
         <td width="200">
+            <h3>AI Strength (continued)</h3>
+            Hard: Utilizes the <a href="https://en.wikipedia.org/wiki/Monte_Carlo_tree_search">Monte Carlo Tree Search (MCTS) algorithm</a> to efficiently find a nearly most probable winning moves.
+The number of samples is 3,000.
-            Hard: Compete against a deep learning model (CNN) trained with tens of thousands of data points.
-This model uses the same SL Policy Network as described in the <a href="https://www.nature.com/articles/nature16961">AlphaGo paper</a>.
+            <br>Very Hard: You can play against a deep learning model (Convolutional Neural Network, CNN) trained with about 70,000 game records.
+This model uses an architecture similar to the SL Policy Network described in the <a href="https://www.nature.com/articles/nature16961">Alpha Go paper</a>.
         </td>
     </tr>
     <tr>